Header image retrieved from ABC WHAS11. 5-minute read.

 The growing movement against spy cam porn

-This is also an escalating issue in Airbnb’s, with many reports of hidden cameras found in rentals over the past several years—like this man who found two hidden cameras disguised as phone chargers, or this couple who found a camera in an alarm clock pointing at their bed.
+Hidden cameras also seem to be an issue in Airbnb’s, with more reports of hidden cameras found in rentals over the past several years—like this man who found two hidden cameras disguised as phone chargers, or this couple who found a camera in an alarm clock pointing at their bed.

 Although Airbnb states that hosts are required to disclose all security cameras in their listings and that cameras are never allowed in private spaces like bedrooms and bathrooms, this is clearly an issue that they can’t guarantee protection from.

 And Airbnb isn’t the only risky spot for travelers.
-Earlier this year, over 1,500 hotel guests at 30 locations across South Korea were secretly filmed.
+Earlier in 2019, over 1,500 hotel guests at 30 locations across South Korea were secretly filmed.
 The footage was live-streamed to a private site where members paid a monthly fee to access the videos.

 While victims are often filmed by strangers—like this young mother whose cell phone was hacked and live-streamed to a porn site—many are actually filmed by someone they know, like a family member or significant other.